-- 18. Any Settlement Class Member who wishes to be heard orally at the Final Approval Hearing, or who wishes for any objection to be considered, must file a written notice of objection to be filed with the Court no later than thirty (30) days prior to the Final Approval Hearing. - 19.
-Copies of all objections also must be served electronically via the Court's ECF system.
+18. Any Settlement Class Member who wishes to be heard orally at the Final Approval Hearing, or who wishes for any objection to be considered, must file a written notice of objection to be filed with the Court no later than thirty (30) days prior to the Final Approval Hearing.

+19. Copies of all objections also must be served electronically via the Court's ECF system.
 The objection must include the following: (a) the objector's name, address, and telephone number; (b) the name of this Litigation and the case number; and (c) a written statement detailing the specific basis for each objection.
-An objection submitted through an attorney must also contain: (a) the identity, mailing address, email address, fax number, phone number for the counsel by whom the Rule 23(b)(3) Settlement Class Member is represented; (b) a statement of whether the objecting Rule 23(b)(3) Settlement Class Member intends to appear at the Final Fairness Hearing; and (c) a written statement detailing the specific basis for each objection, including any legal and factual support that the objecting Rule 23(b)(3) Settlement Class Member wishes to bring to the Court's attention and any evidence the objecting Rule 23(b)(3) Settlement Class Member who fails to timely file and serve a written objection pursuant to the terms of this paragraph shall not be permitted to object to the approval of the settlement or the Settlement Agreement and shall be foreclosed from seeking any review of the settlement or the terms of the Settlement Agreement by appeal or other means. - 20.
-All briefs, memoranda, petitions and affidavits to be filed in support of an individual award to the Class Representative and in support in support of Class Counsel's application for fees, costs and expenses, shall be filed not later than fifty-one (51) days before the
+An objection submitted through an attorney must also contain: (a) the identity, mailing address, email address, fax number, phone number for the counsel by whom the Rule 23(b)(3) Settlement Class Member is represented; (b) a statement of whether the objecting Rule 23(b)(3) Settlement Class Member intends to appear at the Final Fairness Hearing; and (c) a written statement detailing the specific basis for each objecting Rule 23(b)(3) Settlement Class Member Class Member Class Member wishes to bring to the Court's attention and any evidence the objecting Rule 23(b)(3) Settlement Class Member Member Class Member wishes to bring to the court's attention and any evidence the objecting Rule 23(b)(3) Settlement Class Member who fails to timely file and serve a written objection pursuant to the terms of this paragraph shall not be permitted to object to the approval of the settlement or the Settlement Agreement and shall be foreclosed from seeking any review of the settlement or the terms of the Settlement Agreement by appeal or other means.

-Final Approval Hearing.
+20. All briefs, memoranda, petitions and affidavits to be filed in support of an individual award to the Class Representative and in support in support of Class Counsel's application for fees, costs and expenses, shall be filed not later than fifty-one (51) days before the Final Approval Hearing.

-21. Not later than forty-five (45) days before the Final Approval Hearing, the described above was given as required herein.
+21. Not later than forty-five (45) days before the Final Approval Hearing, the Settlement Administrator will cause a declaration to be filed with the Court that the Notice described above was given as required herein.